Updated July 11, 2023

 Robert’s Rules of Order is quite strict about dealing with something once in a meeting and moving on.
 If a motion has been defeated, the only way to bring the same motion up again during that meeting is to move to reconsider the motion.
 You have to have voted with the prevailing side—the side that won the vote—in order to move to reconsider.
 The reason is pretty obvious.
 We don’t want to have a disgruntled minority bringing up something over and over again during the meeting.
+Read more about “reconsider” here.

 Renewing defeated motion at another time

 However, Robert’s Rules is wide open about bringing up a defeated motion at a future meeting.
 This is called “renewing the motion.”
 It is fine for a member, at the proper time in a meeting, to reintroduce a defeated motion—to renew it.
+(Note that if the meeting is one in a series of meetings making up a SESSION, a motion cannot be renewed during that session.
+Read more about meetings and sessions here.)

 We advise putting in some thought before taking such an action. it is a basic principle of the democratic process, after all, that the decision of the majority, voting at a properly called meeting, is the decision of the body as a whole.
 The minority must make it their own.
 A board that regularly second-guesses its decisions and revisits issues that appeared to be settled runs the risk of wasting time, getting stuck in endless process, and alienating its members.
 But readers should know that this is a possible step for them to take.